-Dr. Sturgill and Dr. Storie always explain exactly how to keep your braces in tip-top shape so you’ll never feel unsure of what to do.
-By following their instructions, you can get the most out of your treatment with the least possible impact on your daily life.
+Dr. Sturgill always explains exactly how to keep your braces in tip-top shape so you’ll never feel unsure of what to do.
+By following his instructions, you can get the most out of your treatment with the least possible impact on your daily life.

 Brushing & Flossing